 Automate the technology surrounding you with Sleep as Android via IFTTT!

-We use the IFTTT Webooks channel to send triggers from Sleep as Android.
+We use the IFTTT Webhooks channel to send triggers from Sleep as Android.

 How to use IFTTT with Sleep as Android?